mengbinhao/jack-note/docs/english/everyday.md

   > I'd like to revisit this conversation in three to six months.
 In the meanwhile, could you tell me what would merit this raise?

 - hobby
-  > What do you like to do in ur free time?
+  > What do you like to do in your free time?
-  > What is ur favorite/top 3 movie?
+  > What is your favorite/top 3 movie?

 - show
   > This show has a cult following